igormatyushkin014/Wordy-for-Android/README.md

 - overrided constructor that takes `sourceText` parameter of `String` type;
 - `getResult()` method that returns `String` with filtered text.

+The core of your plugin's implementation is the `getResult()` method, inside of which you can implement any logic.
+To access the source text, simply use `getSourceText()` method.

 Now let's try to use the plugin: